HarshPrajapat9/COC-THE-LUDO-DICE-DISTRIBUTION-ANALYSER/README.md

 -Experimental vs. theoretical probability distributions -Stochastic (random) simulation

-How to Compile
+How to Compile: Open your terminal and run: gcc ludo.c -o ludo

-To compile the code, type this in your terminal:
+How to Run After compiling, you can run the program with: ludo.exe

 It will simulate 1 million dice rolls and print the result!